wdshin/evaafi-contracts/ReadMe.md

 Smart contracts is written using `FunC`

+## Welcome to the EVAA smart contract repository
+EVAA Protocol is the first decentralized non-custodial lending protocol uniquely designed for the TON blockchain.
+Liquidity is provided to the market by depositors in order to earn passive income, whereas borrowers are able to obtain overcollateralized loans.
+At the MVP stage, it allows for lending and borrowing TON, oETH, oUSDT, oUSDC, and oWBTC.

 ## Contacts
 If you want to contribute or found a bug, write here on telegram please -  https://t.me/sepezho